STAND. COM. REP. NO. 182

-Your Committee on Health, to which was referred H.B.
-No. 276 entitled:
+Your Committee on Economic Development and Technology, to which was referred S.B.
+No. 12 entitled:

-"A BILL FOR AN ACT RELATING TO FLAVORED TOBACCO PRODUCTS,"
+"A BILL FOR AN ACT RELATING TO THE SMALL BUSINESS REGULATORY FLEXIBILITY ACT,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Health that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 276, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 276, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+As affirmed by the record of votes of the members of your Committee on Economic Development and Technology that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 12 and recommends that it pass Second Reading and be referred to the Committee on Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Economic Development and Technology,